-The back end or data will need to be in a folder where user have read and write permissions.
+The back end or data will need to be in a folder where the user has read and write permissions.
 I find it best for performance to keep the folder level to a minimum.
-I live to not use any sub folder below the share name.
+I live to not use any subfolder below the share name.

 Front End Location

 The Application or Front End is best placed on the local hard drive of each workstation.
-I like to place Application in the user’s profile folder.
+I like to place Applications (front end database) in the user’s profile folder.
 This does mean each user will have a copy of the Application.
 This is true even with a SQL Server back end or on a Terminal Server/Citrix.
 I use the %appdata% environment variable to find the location.
 This works great with XP, Vista, Windows 7, and Terminal Servers.

 Placing the Application (front end) in each User's Profile on the local hard drive has several advantages: